esmil/lem/README.markdown

   on the object it will be interrupted.

   Returns `true` on succes or otherwise `nil` followed by an error message.
-  If the server is already closed the error message will be `'already closed'`.
+  If the server is already closed the error message will be `'closed'`.

 * __server:interrupt()__